tordevries/debuggr/README.md

 # <img alt="icon" src="https://raw.githubusercontent.com/tordevries/debuggr/main/images/debuggr-icon.png" />&nbsp;debuggr
 A PHP file to allow others to read server-side coding files on your server.
 It was originally created to allow a programming instructor to read server-side code written by his students, once they had installed this.
 By design, it is a single file with all the HTML and PHP necessary to accomplish its task, using the jsdelivr CDN for its CSS and JavaScript files.
 It even dynamically generates its own favicon.
 This makes it easier to install and manage, with less file clutter, especially for beginner coders.
 It is also mobile-friendly, and has the option to read browser source code, making it a possible solution for studying client-side source code (HTML, CSS, JavaScript) via smartphones.

 Debuggr includes basic security options such as simple password protection, file access restrictions, and forced SSL.
-If a password is required (and it should be!), access will be authorized via a session.
-As a result, this requires use of a cookie.
-However, this is meant to be installed for individual use, not as a system-wide resource, or for use on mission-critical systems.
+If a password is required (and it should be!), access will be authorized via a session (which requires use of a browser cookie).
+However, installing Debuggr may potentially expose your server to security risks if someone is able to use Debuggr to read files that contain passwords or other sensitive information.
+It is meant to be installed for individual use, and not as a system-wide resource or on mission-critical systems.
+It should also be removed or disabled once it is no longer needed.

 Debuggr is licensed under the GNU General Public License, as noted below and detailed in the LICENSE.txt file.